Gimme Some Head

 "Gimme Some Head" is a single by American punk rock musician GG Allin.
 It was released through Orange Records on November 1, 1981 with "Dead Or Alive" as the B-side.

 History

-The song and its B-side both feature members of Allin's first backing band The Jabbers as well as Wayne Kramer and Dennis Thompson of proto-punk band the MC5 (credited as the MC2) on lead guitar and drums respectively.
-The recording sessions for both songs took place in fall 1980; these sessions also produced a third song entitled "Occupational Hazard", which was not released until the 1990s when it began circulating on bootlegs as "Occupation".
-The single sold around a couple thousand copies at the time of its release, making it Allin's best selling effort up until that point.
+It features members of his first backing band The Jabbers as well as Wayne Kramer and Dennis Thompson of proto-punk band the MC5 (credited as the MC2) on lead guitar and drums respectively.
+The recording sessions for the song took place in fall 1980; these sessions also produced a third song entitled "Occupational Hazard", which was not released until the 1990s when it began circulating on bootlegs as "Occupation".
+The single sold around a couple thousand copies at the time of its release, making it Allin’s best selling effort up until that point.